IBeArjen/integration-prototype/sip/platform_services/README.md

 ### Configuration & Coordination

-High availiable database storing SDP configuration information.
+High available database storing SDP configuration information.
 Used for coordinating platform-wide behaviour, such as registry/discovery, orchestration as well as to provide a consistent picture of the SDP state.
-Should support scalable guaranteeed notifications on configuration changes.
+Should support scalable guaranteed notifications on configuration changes.

 ### Logging and Health